Gastexposanten

 11 October 2025 – 8 February 2026

-The works on paper included in this presentation were inspired by Egbarta Veenhuizen’s (1953) travels to Greenland and the novel The Prophets of Eternal Fjord by Kim Leine, published in 2012.
-This novel by the Norwegian-Danish author is set in late 18th-century Greenland and tells the story of Danish missionaries attempting to convert the Indigenous population of a settlement, set against a backdrop of harsh, snow-covered landscapes.
-The clash of cultures, the struggle for survival, and the awe-inspiring yet unforgiving nature are the central themes that Veenhuizen has explored in her Greenland project.
+For the works on paper included in this presentation, Egbarta Veenhuizen (1953) drew inspiration from her travels to Greenland and from the novel The Prophets of Eternal Fjord (2012) by Kim Leine.
+This novel by the Norwegian-Danish author is set in late eighteenth-century Greenland and depicts how Danish missionaries attempt to convert the Indigenous inhabitants of a settlement against the backdrop of rugged snowy landscapes.
+The clash of cultures and the struggle for survival are the central themes that Egbarta Veenhuizen has explored in her Greenland project.

 11 October 2025 – 8 February 2026